AjGumma/ICSA-HR/README.md

 * if all the above are met i plan to add aa hireability score and also a text to voice option that shall read out the result to the HR.(TTS) libs will come in handy.

-Any help is appreciated.
-Will commit and push initial design and files soon.
+Any additions are appreciated.
+Will commit and push initial design and files, ASAP.